teamdigitale/security-awareness/content/en/ep1/actions.md

 ---
-name: "Link to similar stories and further study"
+name: "What should I do?"
 ---

 Any type of document you print could always contain some "sensitive" content: phone numbers, email addresses or other personal data, notes, numbers, email exchanges, amounts related to payments, or even **confidential information**.

 When you print documents, always remember:

 - Check for any sensitive content.
 - Do not leave them unattended for example on your desk.